jkalleberg/DV-TrioTrain/README.md

 * the human WGS Allele Frequency model (default + one additional channel)
 * any custom model satisfying the channel expectations above

 We built the DV-TT pipeline to extend DeepVariant with cattle, bison, and yak genomes.
 Specifically, TrioTrain builds upon the existing DV model for short-read (Illumina) Whole Genome Sequence (WGS) data, and adds population-level allele frequency data from over 5,500 published cattle samples from SRA.
-Currently, population-scale, long-read data is scarce in non-human species, but the DV-TT framework enables continued extension of DV as those data become available.
+Currently, long-read data is scarce in non-human species, but the DV-TT framework enables continued extension of DV as those data become available.

 ### Why TrioTrain?

 TrioTrain provides a template for model development for any diploid species without NIST-GIAB reference materials.
-Our goal is to motivate adoption of scalable, data-driven variant calling models in domestic animal species.
+By developing a SLURM-based automated re-training pipeline, we aim to fascilitate adoption of scalable, data-driven variant calling models in domestic animal species.
 We propose that comparative genomics approaches in deep learning model development offer performance benefits over species-specific models.

 DV-TT produces new DV model(s) for germline variant-calling in diploid organisms.
-However, there are some species-dependent behaviors in the pipeline.
 The current species supported include:

 * humans
-* cows
-* mosquitoes
+* cattle / bison / yak
-* *your favorite species could go here* - the DV-TT pipeline can be easily re-configured for your favorite species, assuming your already have the necessary training data.
+* *your favorite species could go here* - assuming your already have the necessary training data

 During model development, DV-TrioTrain iteratively feeds labeled examples from parent-offspring duos, enabling the model to incorporate inheritance expectations.
 While the DV-TT pipeline assumes re-training data are from trio-binned samples, **models built by DV-TrioTrain do not require trio-binned data for variant calling.** In contrast to the [DeepTrio](https://github.com/google/deepvariant/blob/r1.5/docs/deeptrio-details.md) joint-caller, DV-TT models are trained to prioritize features of inherited variants to produce fewer Mendelian Inheritance Errors (MIE) in individual samples.